ferdeen/sc-docs/docs/getting-started.rst

   ByteCode
   4D5A90000300000004000000F...

 Congratulations!
 You've compiled your first smart contract in C#.
-That bytecode is a hexadecimal representation of the .NET IL compiled for this contract, and (provided you have a node running) is all you need to go and deploy your contract on a network.
+That bytecode is a hexadecimal representation of the .NET IL compiled for this contract, and is all you need to go and deploy your contract on a network (provided you have a node running).

 To understand why this tool is important, you may want to go back to your contract and add this line somewhere in there: